waph-team14/waph-teamproject/README.md

 #### Contributions:
 1. Rohith Koppula, 5 commits, 4 hours, contributed in generating editProfile, view profile pages and wireframes for project layout and edited the README.md.
 2. Phani Gopaluni, 8 commits, 4 hours, contributed in generating database-data.sql and generated architecture and ER diagrams and editing README.md
 <<<<<<< HEAD
 3. Sravan Kumar, 4 commits, 4 hours, contributed in creating login form, registration form and as well as forget password form with csrf validations and little styling to the forms.
 4. Jaswanth Bollepalli, 6 commits, 4 hours, contributed in editing README.md file and tested the current database and gathered information for navigation bar included in our project .including navigatiom.html file including file links to logout.html,chat.html,profile.html
+>>>>>>> origin/main

+### Sprint 2
+Duration: 16/04/2024-21/22/2024
+#### Completed Tasks:
+0. Update the README.md structures
+   * Created Roadmap
+   * Planned Sprint 2
+   * Did pair programming with the whole team
+1. update Database and with new entities.
+2. introduced new pages and updated previous pages

+#### Contributions:
+1. Rohith Koppula, 3 commits, 8 hours, contributed in generating editProfile, view profile pages and edited the README.md.
+2. Phani Gopaluni, 10 commits, 8 hours, contributed in implementing new data in database-data.sql and created posts page along with several action for the post page involvements
+<<<<<<< HEAD
+3. Sravan Kumar, 4 commits, 4 hours, contributed in creating login form, registration form and as well as forget password form with csrf validations and little styling to the forms.
+4. Jaswanth Bollepalli, 6 commits, 4 hours, contributed in editing README.md file and tested the current database and gathered information for navigation bar included in our project .including navigatiom.html file including file links to logout.html,chat.html,profile.html